 When developing your site, it’s easy to overlook things.
 However, you no longer have to inspect your site’s source code for errors – Google Search Console logs them for you!
 Simply access your “Coverage” report and select “Error” and “Valid with warnings” to see which pages have errors or aren’t indexed, as well as why this is the case.

 - Make sure your pages are mobile-friendly.

-No matter how brilliant your website is, optimizing its search engine performance starts with having access to the right data.
+No matter how brilliant your website is, optimizing its search engine performance starts with having access to the correct data.

-Google Search Console is an immensely helpful and versatile tool that truly takes the guesswork out of SEO, helping you bring your site right to the top.
+Google Search Console is a beneficial and versatile tool that genuinely takes the guesswork out of SEO, helping you bring your site right to the top.